Klaus-Tockloth/gem-pro/README.md

 In the context of this application, the following AI model lines are of particular interest:

 * **Flash** line with strengths in high speed and cost-efficiency, versatility
-* **Pro** line with strengths in maximum performance and accuracy, advanced reasoning
+* **Pro** line with strengths in maximum performance and accuracy, advanced reasoning, programming support

 Depending on the task, using both model lines can also be helpful: